alrojo/tensorflow-tutorial/README.md

 # TensorFlowTutorial
-Two-day TensorFlow tutorial with exercises for the Deep Learning summercamp 2016
+Learn TensorFlow from scratch with examples and visualizations.
+Compete in `kaggle.com` challenge: Leaf Detection.

+All exercises are designed to be runned from a CPU on a laptio

 ## Setup and Installation

-You can find guides for downloading and installing TensorFlow on Linux, OSX and Windows in [download-and-setup](https://github.com/alrojo/TensorFlowTutorial/tree/master/download-and-setup)
+Guides for downloading and installing TensorFlow on Linux, OSX and Windows using Docker.

-## Exercises
+## Material

-The exercises will be split into two days, where day 1 focusses on ?? and day 2 focusses on ??
+The material consists of 4 labs.

+### Lab1

+Logistic regression, feed forward neural network (FFN) on the (in)famous MNIST!

+### Lab2

+Convolutional Neural Network (CNN) and Spatial Transformer on images.

-### Day 1
+### Lab3

-You can find the day 1 exercises in [day1-exercises](https://github.com/alrojo/TensorFlowTutorial/tree/master/day1-exercises)
+Recurrent Neural Network (RNN) on Translation using Encoder-Decoder model and Encoder-Decoder with attention.

-### Day 2
+### Lab4

-You can find the day 2 exercises in [day2-exercises](https://github.com/alrojo/TensorFlowTutorial/tree/master/day2-exercises)
+Compete in the kaggle competition [Leaf Classification](https://www.kaggle.com/c/leaf-classification) using FFN, CNN and RNN.